Pabau GO app

 • Enterprise-grade security: Zanda is one of the only practice management systems to be ISO 27001 certified, with HIPAA and GDPR compliance audited regularly.

-• Flexible for all practice sizes: From solo practitioners to large multi-location clinics, Zanda’s pricing and features scale without locking you into a one-size-fits-all model.
+• Flexible for every practice size: From solo practitioners to large multi-site groups, Zanda’s pricing and features scale with the team.

 Where Zanda falls short